saseungmin/react-native-gesture-image-viewer/README.md

 - ✅ **External Control API** - Programmatic control from buttons or other components
 - ✅ **Multi-Instance Management** - ID-based independent management of multiple viewers
 - ✅ **Flexible Integration** - Use with FlatList, FlashList, Expo Image, FastImage, and more
-- ✅ **Full TypeScript Support** - Type safety and enhanced developer experience
+- ✅ **Full TypeScript Support** - Enhanced developer experience with smart type inference
 - ✅ **Cross-Platform** - iOS, Android, and Web support
 - ✅ **Easy-to-Use API** - Intuitive and simple implementation without complex setup
 - ✅ **Various Environment Support** - Expo Go and New Architecture support